asalber/asalber.github.io/statistics/manual/descriptive-statistics.md

 >
 $$\bar{x}_p = \frac{\sum x_ip_i}{\sum p_i}$$

 From the frequency table can be calculated with the formula

 $$\bar{x}_p = \frac{\sum x_ip_in_i}{\sum p_i}$$

 **Example**.
-Assume that a student wants to calculate a representative measure o its performance in a course.
+Assume that a student wants to calculate a representative measure of his/her performance in a course.
 The grade and the credits of every subjects are

   |Subject|Credits|Grade|
   |:---------|:-:|:-:|